ibagroup-eu/Visual-Flow-deploy/GCP_NFS_server_how_to.md

      --zone=us-central1-b
      ```

-2. Connect via SSH. press yes for everything if asked about different zone press `n`, so it autodetects your vm zone
+2. Connect via SSH. press yes for everything if asked about different   zone press n, so it autodetect your vm zone
      ```bash
      gcloud compute ssh vf-nfs-server
      ```